Brandeis University Admissions

 If there's one overarching tenet of the Brandeisian philosophy, it's that we should use our gifts — whether time, resources, knowledge, skills or effort — to better the world around us.

 It's not a graduation requirement or something we insist on, because frankly, we don't have to.
 Throughout our history, we've attracted students who are comfortable doing the work of lending a hand and catalyzing change.
 It's just a part of our culture.

-Department of Community Service
+Department of Student Engagement

 - Reflective thinking: You'll learn to practice the kind of reflection that further enables critical thinking.

 - Engaged global citizenship: You'll develop a greater sense of social and ethical responsibility for your local, national and international community throughout your life.

 - Self-identity and awareness: You'll explore and expand your social identity, building an informed value system and welcoming diverse perspectives and experiences.

 - Professional skills: You'll discover and develop skills that are transferable to a wide range of professional endeavors.

 - Connection and belonging: Through your service work, you'll inevitably come to feel a greater sense of closeness and belonging — at Brandeis, in Waltham and the world beyond.